2nd degree (Master)

 Dr. Emily Silverman

 This reading course examines the impact of urbanization on spatial justice, with a special emphasis on cities in the Global South.
 The course draws an interesting mix of students: those from "GLOCAL - International Community Development Studies" who are interested in cities, and those from Urban Planning who are interesting the Global South, making for rich classroom discussion.
-Learning is based on reading and writing assignments in English, classroom discussion of these writing assignments, short lectures and guest lectures and a field trip.
-Topics include: the contribution of spatial planning to national social goals such as reducing inequality, preventing concentrated poverty and social inclusion; the impact of housing, urban regeneration and transport policies on social goals; spatial planning with regard to women, children, and the elderly; and citizen influence on spatial planning.
+Learning is based on weekly reading and writing assignments in English and in-depth classroom discussion of these writing assignments as well as classroom lectures.
+Students are invited to participate in "Friday Walks' organized by the Urban Clinic.
+Topics include: the importance of spatial planning for national social goals such as reducing poverty and social inclusion; the impact of housing, public spaces and transport policies on social goals; public spaces and diversity; spatial planning with regard to women, children, and the elderly; and citizen influence on spatial planning.

 Learning outcomes - On successful completion of this module, students should be able to: